idekerlab/cellmaps_imagedownloader/docs/usage.rst

 Usage
 =====

-This script facilitates the downloading of immunofluorescent labeled images from the Human Protein Atlas (HPA).
+This script facilitates the downloading of ImmunoFluorescent (IF) labeled images from the `Human Protein Atlas`_ (HPA).
-The tool requires an output directory to write results to and either a TSV file in CM4AI RO-Crate format, or CSV file with list of IF images to download and CSV file of unique samples.
+The tool requires an output directory to write results to and either a TSV_ file in CM4AI_ RO-Crate_ format, or CSV_ file with list of IF images to download and CSV_ file of unique samples.

 In a project
 --------------